MBA Interview Preparation

 Interviews are a very important part of an MBA application.
 Most MBA programs require them, and if they are not required, they are recommended by the admissions staff.

 The interview offers admissions committees the opportunity to access a candidate’s ability to verbally communicate who they are.
 It allows them to see a candidate’s charm, beyond their written expression, and the ability to think on their feet.
 Overall, a candidate should aim to behave in a manner that encourages conversation and open discussion, which requires practice.
-Here are a few guidelines to help candidates prepare for their interview.

 • Aim for consistency with the written application.
 Candidates should be sure to review essay questions prior to their interview and make sure their responses align with their written ones.